traeblain/.com/README.md

 # .com
 Trae Blain's Website

 Need to add this... :)  Netlify won't trigger...working on this.
+One more check.